theopensystemslab/planx-new/doc/how-to/how-to-add-a-send-destination.md

      - Audit record creation (write to `new_destination_applications` table)
    - Add `service.ts` layer for business logic
    - Update `docs.yaml` Swagger file

+> [!NOTE]
+> At this point the new send destination integration can be tested, developed, and iterated on.
+The steps below should be completed before considering the integration complete and ready for production.

+## Metabase
+1. **Check Metabase**
+   - Check any queries which rely on `submission_services_summary`
+   - You may need to rescan the table for new columns to be picked up

+## Data sanitation
+1. **Update sanitation job**
+   - Add table to sanitation cron job
+   - Location: `api.planx.uk/modules/webhooks/service/sanitiseApplicationData/operations.ts`
+   - Implement specific sanitation rules if needed
+   - Test sanitation works as expected

+## Database (Hasura)
+1. **Create audit table**
+   - Name format: `new_destination_applications`
+   - Grant necessary Hasura permissions (copy for `bops_applications`)

+1. **Update views**
+   - Update `submission_services_log` view
+   - Update `submission_services_summary` view